-Based on all of the above, we came to the conclusion that conservative treatment of acute uncomplicated appendicitis in the pediatric population is not insufficient compared to surgery.
+Based on all the above, we came to the conclusion that conservative treatment of acute uncomplicated appendicitis in the pediatric population is not insufficient compared to surgery.
 Moreover, in certain aspects it proved to be better.
-Of course, the research has its limitations.
-The study was designed as a retrospective one, the analyzed sample was relatively small, but in terms of demographic characteristics of the respondents it was quite representative.
-It predominantly included children in the years when acute appendicitis is the most common, which is good on the one hand, but on the other hand it does not provide enough data on the applicability and safety of this therapeutic approach in children under five years of age.
+Of course, the research had its limitations.
+The study was designed as a retrospective, analyzed sample was relatively small, but in terms of demographic characteristics of the respondents quite representative.
+It predominantly included children in the years when acute appendicitis is the most common, which is good on the one hand, but on the other hand it does not provide enough data on the applicability and safety of this therapeutic approach in children under 5 years of age.
 Also, the follow-up period was shorter compared to most studies published so far.

-For our future research, it would be useful to construct a prospective study, expanding the investigation in terms of increasing the number of subjects, extending the follow-up period, more detailed analysis of the type and amount of antibiotics used, as well as attempts to determine factors that could predict complications of acute uncomplicated appendicitis in both operatively and conservatively treated children.
+For our future researches, it would be useful to construct a prospective study, expand the research in terms of increasing the number of subjects, extending the follow-up period, more detailed analysis of the type and amount of antibiotics used, as well as attempts to determine factors that could predict complications of acute uncomplicated appendicitis in both, operatively and conservatively treated children.